What Does a Podiatrist Do?

 Podiatrists are doctors, but they don't go to traditional medical school.
 They have their own schools and professional associations.
 They also have "DPM" (doctor of podiatric medicine) after their names instead of "MD" (medical doctor).

 Podiatrists can do surgery, reset broken bones, prescribe drugs, and order lab tests or X-rays.
 They often work closely with other specialists when a problem affects your feet or lower legs.
 In the U.S., podiatrists are licensed and regulated by state governments.

 In college, students who want to be podiatrists take biology, chemistry, and physics along with other science classes to get ready for podiatry school.
 Most get a bachelor's degree in biology or a similar field of science.

-Nine podiatry schools are accredited by the American Podiatric Medical Association in the U.S.
+There are nine podiatry schools in the U.S. accredited by the American Podiatric Medical Association.